hbctraining/DGE_workshop_salmon/lessons/genomic_annotation.md

 # Genomic annotations

 The analysis of next-generation sequencing results requires associating genes, transcripts, proteins, etc. with functional or regulatory information.
 To perform functional analysis on gene lists, we often need to obtain gene identifiers that are compatible with the tools we wish to use and this is not always trivial.
-Here, we discuss ways in which you can obtain gene annotation information and some of advantages and disadvantages of each method.
+Here, we discuss **ways in which you can obtain gene annotation information and some of advantages and disadvantages of each method**.

 ## Genome builds